Elementals-technical/image_annotation/README.md

-# marker.js 2 &mdash; Add image annotation to your web apps
+# image_anotation 2 &mdash; Add image annotation to your web apps

-marker.js 2 is a JavaScript browser library to enable image annotation in your web applications.
+image_anotation 2 is a JavaScript browser library to enable image annotation in your web applications.
 Add marker.js 2 to your web app and instantly enable users to annotate and mark up images.
 You can save, share or otherwise process the results.

 > For a more detailed "Getting started" and other docs and tutorials, please refer to the [official documentation](https://markerjs.com/docs).

 ## Installation

 ```
-npm install markerjs2
+npm install image_anotation
 ```

 or

 ```
-yarn add markerjs2
+yarn add image_anotation
 ```

 ## Usage

 To add image annotation to your web application follow these 3 easy steps:

-1. Create an instance of `markerjs2.MarkerArea` by passing a target image reference to the constructor.
+1. Create an instance of `image_anotation.MarkerArea` by passing a target image reference to the constructor.
 2. Set an event handler for `render` event.
 3. Call the `show()` method.